Vitalism: Criticism

 Bechtel states that vitalism "is often viewed as unfalsifiable, and therefore a pernicious metaphysical doctrine."
 For many scientists, "vitalist" theories were unsatisfactory "holding positions" on the pathway to mechanistic understanding.
 In 1967, Francis Crick, the co-discoverer of the structure of DNA, stated "And so to those of you who may be vitalists I would make this prophecy: what everyone believed yesterday, and you believe today, only cranks will believe tomorrow."

 While many vitalistic theories have in fact been falsified, notably Mesmerism, the pseudoscientific retention of untested and untestable theories continues to this day.
 Alan Sokal published an analysis of the wide acceptance among professional nurses of "scientific theories" of spiritual healing.
-(Pseudoscience and Postmodernism: Antagonists or Fellow-Travelers?).
 Use of a technique called therapeutic touch was especially reviewed by Sokal, who concluded, "nearly all the pseudoscientific systems to be examined in this essay are based philosophically on vitalism" and added that "Mainstream science has rejected vitalism since at least the 1930s, for a plethora of good reasons that have only become stronger with time."

 Joseph C. Keating, Jr. discusses vitalism's past and present roles in chiropractic and calls vitalism "a form of bio-theology."
 He further explains that: